Inverse Trigonometric Functions

 Difference between Trigonometric Functions and Inverse Trigonometric Functions

-Below is a table showing the key differences between trigonometric functions and inverse trigonometric functions, covering their definitions, domains, ranges, and applications in inverse trigonometric functions class 12.
+Below is a table showing the key differences between trigonometric functions and inverse trigonometric functions, covering their definitions, domains, ranges, and applications in the inverse trigonometric functions class 12.

 AspectTrigonometric FunctionsInverse Trigonometric Functions